What Are the Child Custody Types in Las Vegas?

 Primary physical custody means that the children spend more time with one parent.
 So if children spend the majority of their time living with one parent, that parent has primary physical custody.
 Your children will live with you the majority of the time if you have primary physical custody.
 You are the primary custodian while your ex is the noncustodial parent.
 The noncustodial parent typically has visitation rights according to a formal written parenting plan.

-The Las Vegas family courts consider numerous factors when awarding the primary physical custody type.
-It’s essential to make sure you have adequate legal advice when attempting to establish parenting time or access to your children.
+The family courts consider numerous factors when awarding the primary physical custody type.
+It’s essential to make sure you have professional legal advice when attempting to establish parenting time or access to your children.
 Some considerations are:

 - Have you been the primary caretaker for your children?